What Is an Extrapleural Pneumonectomy?

 • Heart problems (cardiac arrhythmias and heart attack)

-Signs of serious problems that may occur after EPP include fever, chest pain, cough and shortness of breath.
-An incision that becomes red, swollen, painful or starts to ooze blood after surgery is another warning sign.
-If you experience any of these problems, you should contact your doctor immediately.
+It’s important to watch for signs of serious issues that may arise after an EPP.
+These signs include fever, chest pain, a cough, and shortness of breath.
+If your incision becomes red, swollen, painful, or starts to ooze blood, these could also be warning signs.
+If you notice any of these symptoms, please reach out to your doctor right away.

 About the Procedure

-Before the surgery, doctors perform tests to make sure the remaining lung will be strong enough to function on its own.
-Doctors also test the patient’s heart to ensure they are healthy enough to undergo major surgery.
+Before performing the extrapleural pneumonectomy surgery for mesothelioma, doctors carry out important tests to ensure that the remaining lung will be strong enough to work well on its own.
+They also check the patient’s heart health to confirm they are fit for major surgery.

-Extrapleural pneumonectomy is performed under general anesthesia.
-The surgeon makes an incision, approximately 9 to 10 inches long, on the side.
-Once the incision is made, the doctor will remove the sixth rib and use a rib spreader to inspect for diseased tissue and remove as much cancerous tissue as possible.
-This will include the entire cancerous lung, parts of the heart lining (pericardium), diaphragm, lining of the lung (pleura) as well as nearby lymph nodes.
+The EPP surgery is done under general anesthesia.
+The surgeon makes a careful incision, about 9 to 10 inches long, on the side of the chest.
+After this, the doctor will remove the sixth rib and use a rib spreader to look for any diseased tissue.
+They aim to remove as much cancerous tissue as possible, which includes the entire cancerous lung, parts of the heart lining (pericardium), the diaphragm, the lining of the lung (pleura), and any nearby lymph nodes.

 External beam radiation therapy for pleural mesothelioma